JavBou/MISTProject1/README.md

 Query 10 lists all of the different teams that Subway has sponsored.
 The results are listed under a newly created "TeamsSponsored" column.

 This query can be mainly used for Subway, a popular sponsor for the teams, to identify the number of teams that they've sponsored so far in the league.
-This data can be used when determining if the sponsor should be collaborating with more or less teams in the league.
+This data can be used when determining if the sponsor should be collaborating with more or fewer teams in the league.
-## Databse Information
+## Database Information

 #### Database Name: cs_g5p1